petergregg/Content/Blog/Articles/Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker.md

     }
     ```

-## Replace App Settings JSON
+## Replace app settings JSON

-1. Replace the JSON in the `appsettings` and `appsettings.Development` with the following.
+1. Replace the JSON in the `appsettings` and `appsettings.Development`.

     ```
     {